shiwangaryan/Discord-Clone/README.md

 # Discord-Clone
-HTML | CSS | JS  -  this is my project of cloning Discord's landing page on my own from scratch without any framework.
+HTML | CSS | JS  -  Discord Page Clone - this is my project of cloning Discord's landing page on my own from scratch without using any framework.